bob-the-dyer/vertx-hydra-2020/README.md

    - detection
    - fail-over
  - demo:
-   - take 1 - failure: failing over while code is not there
+   - failure: failing over while code is not there
-   - take 2 - success: hanode approach
+   - success: hanode approach
-   - take 3 - success: no hanode approach
+   - emulating split-brain with blockade without quorum: fail
-   - take 4 - failure: poisoning verticle
+   - emulating split-brain with blockade with quorum: fail
-   - take 5 - success: poisoning verticle isolation in group
+   - success: no hanode approach
-   - take 6 - emulating split-brain with blockade without quorum: fail
+   - failure: poisoning verticle
-   - take 7 - emulating split-brain with blockade with quorum: success
+   - success: poisoning verticle isolation in group

 ## Negative things to mention
  - Hazelcast by default has timeouts and delays that should be configured for each particular case.